lauraskelton/notes/resume.md

 ### WORK EXPERIENCE ###
 #### Engineer, Qualcomm, San Diego CA, December 2003 to Present. ####
-   * Developed a bridge between the DSP co-processor and application processor for high performance hetergenous compute applictions.
+   * Developed a bridge between the DSP co-processor and application processor for high performance heterogeneous compute applications.
      Two patents pending and ported to Android, Windows and QNX.
-   * Developed a dynamic module framework for loading shared objects on DSP from the applicatin processor.
+   * Developed a dynamic module framework for loading shared objects on DSP from the application processor.
-   * Developed an interface description language compiler for bridging environments in a memory effecient way.
+   * Developed an interface description language compiler for bridging environments in a memory efficient way.
    * Developed build system plugins for unit testing and verifying code 100% coverage.
    * Developed a capability based application framework for BREW -